ncatlab/nlab-content/pages/4/8/4/0/10484/content.md

 * differential graded-commutative graded commutative superalgebra

-which should be thought of as bracketet as follows
+which should be thought of as bracketed as follows

 * differential graded-commutative graded (commutative superalgebra).